 In 2016, 2017, 2018, and 2019, CASBS returned to the tradition with a two-week Summer Institute for social and behavioral scientists on “Organizations and Their Effectiveness.”
 An important aspect of the institute is that it is highly interdisciplinary; it brings together a cohort of promising young researchers from a wide range of fields, including communication, economics, education, management, political science, social psychology, and sociology.

-For more information, please contact CASBS program director Zachary Ugolnik (firstname.lastname@example.org).
+For information on the Instititue, please contact CASBS Program Director Zachary Ugolnik (firstname.lastname@example.org).